Letters from Lodi

 Spenker, however, was as diligent as he was ambitious, and within 10 years he had accrued enough cash through entrepreneural sales of dry goods to miners to purchase the square-mile Lodi farm where Jessie’s Grove Winery and vineyards now stand.
 On his ranch, Spenker increased his wealth by growing wheat; then planted a palm tree and built a home for his future bride (Anna Spenker, who would arrive later, in more expeditious fashion, two weeks after the First Transcontinental Railroad was completed in 1869).
 That palm tree can still to be seen, next to Jessie’s Grove Winery, just a few feet away from the second home (still standing) built by Joseph Spenker in the early 1900s.

 Says Ms. Bechthold, “in 1885 great grandfather met William West, a successful nurseryman who had also started one of the first commercial wineries (called El Pinal Winery) in California with his brother George West.
 West talked to Joseph about growing grapes and showed him all the different grape cuttings he had available.

 “Joseph had heard good things about Black Malvoisier, and so he planted his first 25 acres to this grape in the heart of the ranch, just north of his oak grove, in 1886.
-In 1889 he chose 5 acres on the south side of the oak grove to plant Zinfandel.”
+In 1889 he chose another spot on the south side of the oak grove to plant Zinfandel.”
 Part of Spenker’s second major planting – which is actually a field mix of mostly Zinfandel with Carignan, Mission, Tokay, and Black Prince (a grape later identified by the California Department of Agriculture as Rose of Peru)– can still be seen today, and is bottled by Jessie’s Grove under the Royal Tee single vineyard designation.
 A stroll through Royal Tee is like another brush against history.